apoorvshaswat/Reactive-Programming-with-Spring-Boot-and-MongoDB/README.md

 # Reactive CRUD with Spring Boot and MongoDB

 ## Project Overview
 This project demonstrates how to build a **reactive CRUD application** using **Spring Boot** and **MongoDB**.
 By leveraging **Spring WebFlux**, it provides a non-blocking, asynchronous approach to database operations.
-This application is ideal for scenarios that require scalable, real-time applications with high throughput
+This application is ideal for scenarios that require scalable, real-time applications with high throughput.

 ## Features
 - **Reactive programming** with **Spring WebFlux** for non-blocking I/O operations.